compciv/gendered-pulitzer-board/README.md

-# Gender Analysis of the Pulitzer Prize Board
+# Automated Gender Analysis of the Pulitzer Prize Board

 This is an automated analysis of the gender makeup of the Pulitzer Prize Board membership since 1968, [according to the Pulitzer website](http://www.pulitzer.org/board/1968).

-Why 1968?
+__Note:__ Why 1968?
 Because I don't have time to reverse-engineer the [data-structure of this Angular-heavy site](http://www.pulitzer.org/cache/api/1/global.json).
 Even though there are webpages for every board since 1917, they don't seem to be serialized in the same way as the years [1968-and-on](pulitzer-taxonomy.csv).
 Oh well.

 ## Findings